avl-bsuir/rv64x-base/README.md

 2. Vector/math instructions;
 3. Pixel/texture instructions;
 4. Frame buffer instructions;
-5. A special register set (featuring configurable 136-bit vector registers);
+5. Vector registers fully compatible with the RISC-V vector extension;
 5. Some graphics-specific instructions;

 The graphics core will support the Vulkan API, but the group strives to make it DirectX (shader model 5) and OpenGL/ES-compliant. :smile: